juman101/electricitybillingsystem/README.md

 1- User can Create his Personal login for security purposes.

-2- User can Add customers and Calculate their Electricity Bill.
+2- User can Add customers and Calculate their Bill.

-3- User can Pay Electricity Bills.
+3- User can Pay  Bills.

 4- User can Generate Bill.